SrishtiGupta1721/SNP-Array-Brassica-juncea/README.md

-# SNP Array Design in Brassica juncea
+# SNP Array Primer Design in Brassica juncea

 ## Overview
 This project presents a Python-based pipeline for designing SNP-specific primers in *Brassica juncea*.
 The pipeline identifies target SNPs, designs primers, and validates primer specificity using BLAST.